LEGO Star Wars: The Skywalker Saga Tops the Australian Charts

-LEGO Star Wars: The Skywalker Saga has debuted in first place on the Australian charts, according to IGEA for the week ending April 10, 2022.
+LEGO Star Wars: The Skywalker Saga has remained in first place in its second week on the Australian charts, according to IGEA for the week ending April 17, 2022.

-Elden Ring drops one spot to second place, while Grand Theft Auto V is up from fourth to third place.
+Elden Ring and Grand Theft Auto V remain in second and third places, respectively.

-Kirby And The Forgotten Land is two down spots to fourth place, NBA 2K22 remains in fifth place, and Tiny Tina's Wonderlands has fallen from third to sixth place.
-WWE 2K22 has re-entered the top 10 in seventh place.
+NBA 2K22 is up one spot to fourth place and Kirby And The Forgotten Land is down one spot to fifth place.
+WWE 2K22 is up one spot to sixth place.

 Here are the top 10 best-selling titles in Australian for the week: